bkase/slides/adts-in-objective-c/slides.md

 ### What do we need?

-1. Variadic within the case
+1. Variadic within the case (type, value, type, value, ...)
-2. Variadic across the cases
+2. Send the case info up to the ONE_OF
 3. Send the FeedItem prefix down to the cases
-4. Send the case info up to the parent to put in match and constructors
+4. Variadic across the cases (support many variants)

 !!!